 I don’t like the word accident.
 To me, the best use of this word is to make sure people know I did not do something on purpose:

 “Sorry about your toe, I stepped on it by accident.”

 “Accidents” are usually someone’s fault.
 They are unintended events.
 So, in that sense, the crash that ended Han’s earthly life was an accident, something unplanned and unforeseen.

 But calling it a chance event, or a coincidence, or a bad break makes me uncomfortable.
 Well, actually, it makes me mad.
 It trivializes the whole horrible thing and seems to imply that God wasn’t paying attention or that life is a crap shoot.
 That there is no purpose for what happened.
 It was just an accident.

-Yes, I know.
-Maybe it happened by chance and then God used it for His purposes after the fact.
-And it is true that God can use any “random” event for His glory and our good.
-But it seems to me this way of thinking is akin to the idea that God created the universe but then things went terribly wrong and He has been wringing His hands and trying to get something good to come out of it ever since.
+Yes, I know – maybe it happened by chance and then God used it for His purposes after the fact.
+It seems to me that, while it is true that God can use any “random” event for His glory and our good, this way of thinking is akin to the idea that God created the universe but then things went terribly wrong and He has been wringing His hands trying to get something good to come out of it ever since.

 I happen to be one of those folks that believe God either causes or allows everything that comes to pass.
 Everything.
-The sparrow, the bump on the ski hill, the shipwreck, the snake, the pie, the crash – everything.
+The baby sparrow, the bump on the ski hill, the shipwreck, the snake bite, the pie disaster, the crash – everything.

 No, God does not do evil.
 God is good.
 But he does direct events here on earth and allows sinful man a lot of freedom to prove his utter hopelessness apart from the Almighty.